Music & Movement of Displacement and Belonging

 26th October.
 7.30pm.
 The Duncairn.
 Belfast.
 TICKETS LINK

-Musicians and dancers Daisy Electra (Ukraine), Taranom Pazhuhan (Afghanistan) and Persian pianist Ali Kazemi will headline a concert with a diversity of musicians defending artistic freedom to enable change.
-More musicians to be announced.
-Director of Freemusc Sverre Pedersen will also be flying over to attend.
+Musicians and dancers Daisy Electra (Ukraine), Taranom Pazhuhan (Afghanistan) and Persian pianist Ali Kazemi will be our guests flying in to headline a concert with a diversity of musicians defending artistic freedom to enable change.
+Director of Freemuse Sverre Pedersen will also be attending.
+Announced so far joining the line up are musicians Zarifa Asghari, Eva Kearney (aka Aqua Tofana),Nolan Donnell, Tyrell Black, Cesar Romero and Darryl (Daz) Forythe Biographies below.
+Performances will cross genres Classical, Folk, Latin, Avant-garde, Electronica.

 Taranom Pazhuhan is a young Afghan woman dancer, and musician blending expressive movement with Persian and English vocals in emotionally charged performance.
 Her work is rooted in memory, resilience, and beauty — giving voice to the silenced and reclaiming space through sound and dance.
 She brings a new work shaped by the voices of Afghan women — a performance that moves between grief and power, pain and hope.
 Taranom was once an Oboe player in the Afghan Women's Orchestra before the fall of Kabul with the regime banning music & dance and enforcing gender apartheid.
 Taranom now lives in Finland enjoying her freedom as a woman and artist.